 Nation Builders at Colonial Williamsburg are extraordinary historical interpreters who portray real people of the past that contributed to our American story in a significant and remarkable way.
 Join one of them as they lead you to several places in town, and experience the 18th-century community of Williamsburg through the eyes of the historical figure they portray, as well as its echoes through time from the perspective of the 21st century interpreter.
 Using innovative interpretive styles, these charismatic performers and scholars will delight you and challenge you to think about our shared history in new ways.

 Get into the spirit of 1776 this spring at the Colonial Williamsburg Musket Range.
 For just $76, participants will fire live rounds at a target from two different reproduction 18th-century flintlock firearms commonly used during the Revolutionary War, and learn about the history of the weapons.
 Discount valid March 1 – April 30, 2018.
 No promo code or coupon necessary.

 Grab your tricorn hat and head to the Peyton Randolph Yard for Patriots at Play!
 This interactive program offers fun, hands-on activities that immerse children in 18th-century life.Learn More

-Participate in a local court session where lives, liberties, and property are contested.
-Take on the role of justice, attorney, litigant, petitioner, or defendant.
-Experience how the rights of Virginians were maintained in open court.
+Participate in a local court session where lives, liberties and property come into contest.
+Our guests may take on roles as justices, attorneys, litigants, petitioners or defendants.
+See how the rights of Virginians were maintained in open court.
 Not intended for young children due to subject matter.